isomerpages/sciencecentre-emag/_stories/Environment/Edible Cutlery: An Appetising Answer to Plastic Waste.md

 <p><em>Photo credits: Anna Lam/Crunch Cutlery</em>
 </p>
 <p>When asked about why disposable cutlery is such a big issue, Lam explains
 that generally Singapore has a “snacking culture.”
-Looking at the Old Chang Kee and Koi outlets found in almost every shopping mall, it is hard to disagree.
+Looking at the curry puffs and bubble tea stores found in almost every shopping mall, it is hard to disagree.
 Furthermore, almost all snack shops use some form of single-use plastic, be it plastic straws, cups or bags.&nbsp;</p>
 <p>“There isn't a means to have a reusable option.
 There isn't a cost-effective
 way to do that.
 So, the standard model that we use is actually disposables,” Lam explains.
 “While it is convenient, fast, and it's great for business,